external-secrets/kubernetes-external-secrets/README.md

 ### Using ExternalSecret controller config

 ExternalSecret config allows scoping the access of kubernetes-external-secrets controller.
-This allows to deploy multi kubernetes-external-secrets instances at the same cluster and each instance can access a set of predefined namespaces.
+This allows to deploy multi kubernetes-external-secrets instances in the same cluster and each instance can access a set of predefined namespaces.

 To enable this option, set the env var in the controller side with a list of namespaces: